unjs/nitro/docs/content/2.deploy/providers/cloudflare.md

 Integration with this provider is possible with zero configuration. ([Learn More](/deploy/#zero-config-providers))
 ::

-### `_routes.json`
-Nitro automatically generates a `_routes.json` that controls which routes get served from files and which are served from the Worker script.
-The auto-generated routes file can be overrided with the config option `cloudflare.pages.routes`.
+Nitro automatically generates a `_routes.json` file that controls which routes get served from files and which are served from the Worker script.
+The auto-generated routes file can be overrided with the config option `cloudflare.pages.routes` ([read more](https://developers.cloudflare.com/pages/platform/functions/routing/#functions-invocation-routes)).

 ### Git integration